 Day 9: Hiking in the Orava Mountains, Orava Castle

-Today we walk through the charming rural landscape, coniferous forests, and emerald meadows of the Oravske Mountains.
+Today we walk through the charming rural landscape, coniferous forests, and emerald meadows of the Orava Mountains.
 The scenery is dotted with quaint shepherds' huts and picturesque wooden cottages.
-In Lestiny we will visit the wooden evangelical church, a UNESCO World Heritage site.
+In Lestiny we will visit the wooden evangelical church, a UNESCO World Heritage Site.

-The highlight of the walk is the extensive 13th century Orava Castle rising on a limestone cliff about 370 ft. above the Orava River.
+The highlight of the walk is the extensive 13th century Orava Castle, rising on a limestone cliff about 370 ft. above the Orava River.
 This Slovak national monument truly anchors the Slovak past to the landscape.
-Climb the castle tower and indulge in the breathtaking panoramic view of the surrounding landscape which was the location for the earliest Dracula movie, Nosferatu (1922).
+Climb the castle tower and indulge in the breathtaking panoramic view of the surrounding landscape, which was the location for the earliest Dracula movie, Nosferatu (1922).
 Tonight we meet the Slovak people, in a local establishment for dinner and a typical "salas" evening, including Slovak folk music.
-Overnight in Terchova.

 Day 10: The High Tatras Mountains, UNESCO Town of Levoca